stevendongatmsft/confidential-sidecar-containers/examples/encfs/README.md

     git clone git@github.com:microsoft/confidential-sidecar-containers.git

 Use the tools in this repository to obtain the security hash of the generated policy and to import key into the AKV/mHSM.
-Copy the value of the generated `ccePolicy` from the ARM template and obtain the security hash of the policy by running:
+Copy the value of the generated `ccePolicy` from the ARM template.
+At the root of the clone repo, obtain the security hash of the policy by running:

     go run tools/securitypolicydigest/main.go -p ccePolicyValue